dmn050505-afk/donkey-kong-java-game/README.md

   * Food for health restoration
   * Sword for increased attack power
+  * Fire bombs that can be thrown at enemies
 * Interactive obstacles and traps
 * Collision detection system
 * Level progression